Weston Middle School Parent-Teacher Organization Bylaws

 Section 3: The Nominating Committee may appoint special projects committee chairpersons.

-Section 4: Any member of the Nominating Committee under considerations for an Executive Board position shall resign from the Committee and the Nominating Committee chairperson therefore shall appoint a substitute.
+Section 4: Any member of the Nominating Committee under consideration for an Executive Board position shall resign from the Committee, and the Nominating Committee chairperson shall appoint a substitute.

 Section 5: Members of the PTO Board shall be elected by the General membership at the May General membership meeting.